Frequently Asked Questions

 Do the needles hurt?

 The sensation caused by an acupuncture needle varies from person to person.
-The sensation can also vary depending on the location of the body that is being needled and from treatment to treatment.
+The sensation can vary depending on the location of the body that is being needled and the experience can vary from treatment to treatment.
 The needles are very thin, just a little larger than a human hair.
 Once the acupuncture needle is inserted, you may feel a variety of sensations from a vague heaviness, numbness, tingling, or dull ache.
 Sometimes people feel a sensation of energy moving from the needle.
 All of these sensations are good and a sign that the treatment is working.
 The needles are left in place for 20-30 minutes while you relax and listen to soothing music.
 Most people feel very relaxed and will even fall asleep during the treatment.

 What if I am sensitive to needles?